-Stryker is headquartered in Kalamazoo, MI and our more than 51,000 employees operate in over 75 countries worldwide, including operations in the following geographic areas: United States of America (including Puerto Rico); Europe, the Middle East, Africa; Asia Pacific; Canada and countries in the Latin American region.
+Stryker is headquartered in Kalamazoo, Michigan, United States and our more than 52,000 employees operate in approximately 75 countries worldwide, including operations in the following geographic areas: United States of America (including Puerto Rico); Europe, the Middle East, Africa; Asia Pacific; Canada and countries in Latin America.

 With operations and supply chains spanning the globe, Stryker is committed to improving the working conditions of people who are connected to our business.
 We recognize the need to monitor for conditions that put workers at risk of human rights abuse.
-The term 'human rights risk(s)' is used throughout this statement and includes within its meaning all elements of "modern slavery" as defined by the Act.
+The term 'adverse human rights impact' is used throughout this statement and includes within its meaning all elements of "forced labour" and "child labour" as defined by the Act.